DanHallatt/TwoDim_Contour/README.md

 # TwoDim_Contour
 Plots a series of 2-dimensional data in the form of a contour map.
 Contours are based on 'spatial'-density of datapoints in the domain of the ternary plot.
+Multiple 'sets' of series of 2D data can be plotted on the same figure, each with different colours of their contour maps.

 <!-- Options -->
 ## Options